Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-How soon will Premarin Vaginal Cream start working?
+How soon does Premarin® Vaginal Cream work?

-What is the typical dose and schedule?
+What is the strength and typical dose of the cream?

-How much does Premarin Vaginal Cream cost without insurance?
+How much does Premarin® Vaginal Cream cost without insurance?